 The Financial Stability Board (FSB) have recently stated they want to look into possible volatility threats posed by the likes of Bitcoin.

-The FSB deal with the coordination of financial regulations for twenty economies and have said that they want to look into how the risks from virtual currencies, such as Bitcoin, could spread to other sections of the ‘financial system’.
+The FSB deal with the coordination of financial regulations for twenty economies and have said that they want to look into how the risks from virtual currencies, such as Bitcoin

 The aim is to include follow the size of the sector to understand in more depth as to the potential financial impact it could have on investors who invest big amounts of money.